Quarry Mountain

 Take the Kimball Junction exit off I-80 toward Park City.
 As you're heading south on Highway 224 you'll see Quarry Mountain on your left with the towers on top.
 On the north side of the highway is a parking area for cross-country skiers and other recreationalists.
 No fees to park.
 There is a higher road access to the summit from a neighborhood on the east side but no trespassing signs were present.

 Point your snowshoes toward the top and start hiking.
-There is some minor scrub oak to deal with but it doesn't last too long.
-Near the summit, you'll be under a nice canopy of trees.
+There is some minor scrub oak to deal with but it does not last too long.
+Near the summit, you will be under a nice canopy of trees.
 For various views, walk around the fenced communication towers.

 This looks worse than it was